Xalp/Tab-CoT/README.md

 https://huggingface.co/spaces/Xalphinions/tab-cot

-However, you can also setup your own gradio demo:
+You can also setup your own gradio demo locally:

 ```
 python app_gradio.py